kyma-project/busola/docs/extensibility/form-widgets.md

 SimpleList widgets render an `array` as a table with rows representing data items and columns representing different fields.
 New items are added automatically when new entries are typed in.

-This type of field is only suitable for simple data types and can contain more complex structures in it's items.
+This type of field is only suitable for simple data types and can contain more complex structures in its items.

 #### Example